qdm12/gluetun-wiki/setup/servers.md

 where:

 - `/yourpath` is the path to your bind mounted directory
-- `yourprovider` is your VPN provider in lowercase without quotes, for example `protonvpn` or `private-internet-access`.
+- `-yourprovider` is your VPN provider in lowercase without quotes, for example `-protonvpn` or `-private-internet-access`.

 This will list the servers in Markdown format, for example: